vlewin/e-shop/README.md

-e-shop
+E-Shop training application
 ======

-Training application for new ruby on rails gems and technologies
+Playground for new ruby on rails technologies and gems